Giving a Helping Hand During Unexpected Crisis

 Bridging the Gap: Helping a Family go from Crisis to Self-Sufficiency

-Earlier this year a single mother of 3 young girls was referred to CAC after receiving help from another organization.
+A single mother of 3 young girls was referred to CAC after receiving help from another organization.
 Sandra moved in 2020 from California to Georgia where she had some family.
 She was working but then got sick with COVID for several weeks and in that time she was replaced at her job.
 When she was looking for work she had no income for rent.
-CAC paid 2 months of her rent to keep her and her girls from becoming homeless.
+CAC paid her rent to keep her and her girls from becoming homeless.

 With experience in accounting and some business education she found a new job as a credit manager.
 Unfortunately the job was not nearby.
 With no car she had to take two buses to get to work after sending two kids off to school and bringing the youngest to day care.
 Her days were long.
 Unknown to Sandra, CAC received a donation of a good condition SUV.
 After sorting through many client candidates

 CAC called Sandra to let her know she’d been chosen to receive a car.
 She couldn’t believe it!
 She was so surprised and grateful!
 “This car is already making a huge difference in our lives,” said Sandra.
-Following rent help to keep her apartment, finding a new job and now with transportation Sandra is back to being a self-sufficient member of the community
+Following rent help to keep her apartment, finding a new job and now with transportation Sandra is back to supporting her family on her own.

 Education for Successful Living